-The MSW program at UNBC is fully accredited and was granted the maximum seven-year re-accreditation by the Canadian Association for Social Work Education (CASWE), in June 2010.
+The MSW program at UNBC is fully accredited and was granted the maximum eight-year re-accreditation by the Canadian Association for Social Work Education (CASWE), in June 2018.
 CASWE is a voluntary, national, non-profit association of university faculties, schools or departments that offer professional education in social work at the undergraduate, graduate and post-graduate levels.

 There are two entry routes into the MSW at UNBC:

-- MSW: Entry from a BSW leads into the Advanced Year of the MSW Program.
+- MSW: Entry from an accredited BSW leads into the Advanced Year of the MSW Program.

 - MSW Foundation Year: Entry from a Bachelor degree in a related area and two years (24 months full-time equivalent) human service experience.
 Entry at this level begins with an MSW Foundation Year of studies.